maqqju/croker-method-for-analogies/principles/principles.md

 # Basic Principles

-The Croker Method uses mainly 3 principles:
+The Crocker Method uses mainly 3 principles:

 1. **Contexts and context-instances:** It is not only concepts that knowledge workers find themselves trying to explain.
 There could be instances when knowledge workers need to explain processes, ideas, algorithms, and literally any piece of knowledge.
-In the ``Croker Method`` these are gathered under the term *contexts*.
+In the ``Crocker Method`` these are gathered under the term *contexts*.
 A context is a *grouping of similar situations*.

     Think of the famous phrase *"All animals are equal but some are more equal than others."* There are many animals in the world, but clearly we can draw connective lines between some of them to group them in a particular category.
 For example, should we have a ``cat``, a ``hen`` and a ``tiger``, we can draw a line between the ``cat`` and the ``tiger`` in a category we can call ``Feline Animals``.
 Similarly, however, we can also draw a line joining ``cat`` with ``hen`` in a category we will call ``Farm Animals``.
 Both are very valid connections.
-In the ``Croker Method`` we call these groupings and categories as ``contexts``.
+In the ``Crocker Method`` we call these groupings and categories as ``contexts``.

     Within every context we have the concepts, ideas, processes, and other instances of that context from which we are drawing features.
 We call these *context-instances*.